 Want to include a small presentation of achievements and milestones?
 The Total Recognition platform supports it.
 What about a quick note? eCards are the perfect solution emerging into the recognition industry.
 A simple “thank you” or “job well done” goes a long way.

-A Few Easy Steps to Total Recognition
+Easy Steps to Total Recognition

 - Research internally what your company is spending on employee recognition.
 Be sure to include logo items, dinners, gift cards, etc.